serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 Conclusion
 ==========

 Pythran did improve a lot thanks to the OpenDreamKit project, I cannot find ways to thank them enough for their trust.
+I'm also in debt to `Logilab <https://www.logilab.fr/>`_, for their help thoughout the whole project.

-I'd also like to thank `Yann Diorcet <https://github.com/diorcety>`_, `Ashwin Vishnu <https://github.com/ashwinvis>`_ and `Adrien Guinet <https://github.com/aguinet>`_ for stepping into the Pythran codebase and providing useful bug reports *and* commits!
+Finally, I'd also like to thank `Yann Diorcet <https://github.com/diorcety>`_, `Ashwin Vishnu <https://github.com/ashwinvis>`_ and `Adrien Guinet <https://github.com/aguinet>`_ for stepping into the Pythran codebase and providing useful bug reports *and* commits!